• Skip to primary navigation

 • ¾ cup sugar

-• 1 cup gluten free old fashioned rolled oats or regular old fashioned rolled oats in not GF
+• 1 cup gluten free old fashioned rolled oats or regular old fashioned rolled oats in not gluten free

 • ½ tsp. kosher salt